akhercha/otel-california/README.md

 # 🦀 otel + axum 🦀

-Just a quick test repository to check the integration between OpenTelemtry + Axum with exporters for telemetry.
+Just a quick test repository to check the integration between OpenTelemetry + Axum with exporters for telemetry.